-There’s such a lot of world to see and we’re so stoked for you that you’re about to get out there and explore the globe.
+It's a great, big world and we’re so stoked that you’re about to get out there and explore it!

 No matter how much you’ve traveled in your home country there’s something equally thrilling and terrifying about taking your first trip overseas.
 I've been globetrotting full-time for nearly 4 years to almost 60 countries -- and I've learned a thing or two along the way, including some top travel tips for first-time travelers.